-Clinicians who cannot find a preferred term in IMO’s terminology can create a case and submit a new term request within IMO’s support portal.
+Clinicians who cannot find a preferred term in IMO’s terminology can submit a new term request within IMO’s support portal.
 Each request for a new term or to change a term’s mapping is reviewed by the appropriate clinical and coding experts at IMO.
 While the timeframe to deliver updated terms stemming from user requests varies based on the complexity of the topic, requests are typically available in the next IMO release for the relevant product.

 When a standardized medical coding term is changed or replaced, IMO’s precise problem terminology is updated to reflect the new information.
 These content changes and replacements are documented by IMO and housed in the release comparison tool within the support portal.
 If IMO recommends an alternate term to use, this will also be listed in the release comparison tool.

 Our solutions page provides the latest details about IMO’s products.
 For more specific questions, reach out to IMO customer support or create a case in IMO’s support portal.

 IMO packages user-friendly updates for release six times per year.